FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 4. Use in Flavors

-- Functional Role in Flavor Systems: It acts as a background realism enhancer, adding depth and complexity to flavor profiles.
+- Functional Role in Flavor Systems: It acts as a modifier and impact note, enhancing freshness and authenticity.

-- Typical Use Levels: Documented use levels range from 0.5 to 5 ppm in finished products, with industry-typical levels around 2 ppm.
+- Typical Use Levels: Documented use levels range from 0.5 to 5 ppm in finished products, with typical industry use around 1-2 ppm.

-- Stability Considerations: Verdyl acetate is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions, which can affect its sensory properties.
+- Stability Considerations: Verdyl acetate is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature